cuthbertLab/music21/buildDoc/rst/moduleCorpus.rst

-The music21 corpus provides a collection of public-domain music in MusicXML, Humdrum, and other representations.
+The music21 corpus provides a collection of freely distributable music in MusicXML, Humdrum, and other representations.
 The corpus package provides an interface to this data.

 .. function:: parseWork()